surajx/proof-assistant/DEVELOPMENT.md

   - `bower install`
 * Make sure that you are in the repository root and run the following command
   - `gulp`
 * Launch a browser and navigate to `localhost:3000` you should be seeing a login page.

 # Development Work-Flow

 > To minimize setup overhead and to still adhere to a fair amount of SCM etiquettes we'll have the following dev work-flow.

 * Do NOT push code directly to `master` branch.
 * Developers should checkout a new git branch for each feature implementation and push the branch to the repository
   - first make sure you're in master branch using this command: `git status`
   - create a new branch from the master branch using this command:
   `git checkout -b <new-branch-name>`
-  - push this new branch into the gitlab remote repository:
+  - push this new branch into the GitHub remote repository:
   `git push -u origin <new-branch-name>`
   - Make sure that you do all your commits during your development into this branch.
-* Once you have completed a feature and unit-tested your code, create a merge-request in the GitLab repository and assign one of your peers for code-review.
+* Once you have completed a feature and unit-tested your code, create a merge-request in the GitHub repository and assign one of your peers for code-review.
 * Once the code has been reviewed, it is merged into master and deployed to the staging server.